TiyNa/Synchronize/README.md

 ## Synchronize

-In order for you to use the files in these warehouses safely, please observe the following rules.
+In order for you to use the files in these warehouses safely.

+please observe the following rules.

 🚫Fork 🚫Star 🚫Share